 Safety is our priority

-We have a health and safety culture that aims for zero-harm.
-Through established critical risk and control standards, safety comes first.
-Visible safety leadership and collective awareness are crucial to reinforce a positive safety culture and are ongoing.
-Each Centamin employee and contractor make formal commitments to adhere to the Company’s safety processes and procedures as set out in Centamin’s Health and Safety policy together with the Environment policy.
-The policies are guided by the principle of shared responsibility, and a belief that all employees, individually, are responsible for the creation of a safe working environment for themselves and their colleagues.
+Centamin’s Safety, Health and Wellbeing Policy is guided by the principle of shared responsibility, and a belief that all employees, individually, are responsible for the creation of a safe working environment for themselves and their colleagues.
 Everyone is a safety leader with the objective to collectively create an environment where all employees are empowered to make changes.
-Effective leadership requires teamwork and honesty.

 Health & Wellbeing

 We strive to create good social and living conditions for our employees.
-This not only impacts our work environment, but supports our people’s health and well-being, and improves productivity and employee motivation.
+This is expected to have the dual benefit of improving worker health and mental wellbeing, and also productivity and motivation.

-Centamin recognises the risk associated with employee fatigue and our responsibility in providing the necessary resources through policies, awareness, empowerment and tools to mitigate the risks and in doing so ensuring the safety and wellbeing of our employees as well as the added opportunities presented in improving productivity and cost reduction.
+Centamin recognises the risks associated with employee fatigue and our responsibility in providing the necessary resources through policies, awareness, empowerment and tools to mitigate the risks and maintain productivity.

 An established Fatigue Management Plan is in place that outlines the responsibilities of all personnel relevant to their positions and the actions to be followed to mitigate the risk of fatigue.
 The contents of the plan are communicated to all employees through the HSE induction as well as regular internal media.